Leo Africanus: Veracity of Africa trip

-It is unlikely that Leo Africanus visited all the places that he describes and he must therefore have relied on information obtained from other travellers.
+It is possible that Leo Africanus did not visit all the places that he describes and relied instead on information obtained from other travellers.
 It is doubtful whether he visited Hausaland and Bornu and it is even possible that he never crossed the Sahara but relied on information from other travellers that he met in Morocco.
 The historian Pekka Masonen has argued that the belief of his further travels was based on misreadings by modern scholars who interpreted his book as an itinerary.
 At the time Leo visited the city of Timbuktu, it was a thriving Islamic city famous for its learning.
 Home to many scholars and learned men, Timbuktu also possessed a Great Mosque, renowned for its expansive library.
 The town was to become a byword in Europe as the most inaccessible of cities.
 At the time of Leo's journey there, it was the centre of a busy trade carried on by traders in African products, gold, printed cottons, slaves and in Islamic books.

 Name

-In an autograph in one of his surviving manuscripts, a fragment of an Arabic-Hebrew-Latin medical vocabulary he wrote for the Jewish physician Jacob Mantino, he signed his name in Arabic as Yuhanna al-Asad al-Gharnati (literally means John the Lion of Granada), a translation of his Christian name, John-Leo, or Johannes Leo (Latin), or Giovanni Leone (Italian).
+In an autograph in one of his surviving manuscripts, a fragment of an Arabic-Hebrew-Latin medical vocabulary he wrote for the Jewish physician Jacob Mantino, he signed his name in Arabic as Yuḥannā al-Asad al-Gharnāṭī (literally means John the Lion of Granada), a translation of his Christian name, John-Leo, or Johannes Leo (Latin), or Giovanni Leone (Italian).
 He was also given the family name Medici after his patron, Pope Leo X's family.
-The same manuscript also contained his original name al-Hasan ibn Muhammad al-Wazzan al-Fasi. al-Hasan ibn Muhammad was a patronymic name meaning "al-Hasan, son of Muhammad", and al-Fasi is the Arabic demonym for someone from Fez, Morocco.
+The same manuscript also contained his original name al-Ḥasan ibn Muḥammad ibn Aḥmad al-Wazzān al-Fāsī. al-Hasan ibn Muhammad was a patronymic name meaning "al-Hasan, son of Muhammad", and al-Fasi is the Arabic demonym for someone from Fez, Morocco.